MatildaHalttunen/MatildaHalttunen.github.io/cmdline_course.md

 a | I | and
 of | to | to

 ### Week 7: Version Control

 During week seven we were introduced to the importance of version control, and were shown how to use git.
-We also created our own GitHub accounts to keep track of our prrojects.
+We also created our own GitHub accounts to keep track of our projects.

 ##### Example command